glytoucan/glytoucan/manual/profile.md

 Verified Email     | A flag indicating if your email is verified or not.
 Generate API Key     | A link to randomly generate a hash key.
 The current hash key is displayed.

 As described in the bottom half, a link to Sign out is possible.
-Also, if

-*Once the browser is closed or if the user session times out, this selection will no longer be in effect.
-It will have to be selected again.*

-#### Language

-The language buttons allow for configuration of a specific language to be used for all words on website.

-  * English
-  * Japanese
-  * Chinese
-  * Chinese(Traditional)
-  * France
-  * German
-  * Russian

-*If you would like to contribute your language translation expertise, please [contact us!](mailto:support@glytoucan.org)*
+However to complete this process, it is necessary to access your authentication provider.

+For Google, this will be at [accounts.google.com](http://accounts.google.com).